 - Visa officer has reservations regarding the applicant’s intention or his/her application

 There may be other factors that could result in a Canadian visa refusal, but many fall within the parameters of those mentioned.
-If your application is refused, you may be eligible to appeal the refusal or reapply for the visa.
+If your application is denied, you may be eligible to appeal the refusal or reapply for the visa.
 In the case of an appeal, however, you cannot expect the visa officer or authorities at the embassy to accept an appeal to obtain even a temporary visa.
-The best option is for you to reapply for a visa with your newly improved application.
-Here are the steps you should take after a visa refusal.
+The best option is for you to apply again for a visa with your newly improved application.
+Here are the steps you should take after a Canada visa rejection.

 The rejection letter you receive holds many clues and critical information about the reasons why your application was denied.
 Read it carefully and take note of whatever information you can find that you can use later to strengthen your reapplication case.
 You may also request access to the notes your visa officer made while reviewing your application.
 This may help you to address any concerns in your reapplication.